Question: What causes Dizziness during period? Are There supplements that can ease dizzy spell during menstruation?

 Pre-period symptoms affect about 75 percent of women and include headaches, abdominal cramps, vomiting, constipation, mood swing, abnormal behavior, and change in your appetite for sexual activity.

-The truth is, dizziness can happen for many reasons and if you have a cyclical pattern of feeling dizzy during your period, its likely nothing to worry about.
-In most cases, it is due to the physiological shift of your hormone levels in your body.
+The truth is, dizziness can happen for many reasons and if you have a cyclical pattern of feeling dizzy during your period, it is often related to hormonal changes and is usually not dangerous.
+However, severe dizziness, fainting, chest pain, shortness of breath, or very heavy bleeding are not normal and should be checked by a doctor.

-Hormones control your period cycle, and this happens by the rising and falling of follicle stimulation hormones (FSH), Estrogen, progesterone, and luteinizing hormones.
+Hormones control your period cycle, and this happens by the rising and falling of follicle stimulating hormone (FSH), estrogen, progesterone, and luteinizing hormone (LH).

 Dizzy spell usually last only a short time, and you don’t need to be utterly concerned.
-However, if you are feeling dizzy all the time, its best to see your doctor.
+However, if you are feeling dizzy all the time, if it is getting worse, or if you are also very weak or breathless, it’s best to see your doctor.

-Also, dizziness during period can happen because of a shortage of blood (Anemia).
-In reality, most women only loss about 35mls of blood during their period and this is not adequate to cause cardiovascular compromise.
-However, in women who are not healthy, heavy blood loss may cause dizziness.
+Also, dizziness during period can happen because of a shortage of blood (anemia).
+In reality, most women only lose about 30–40 mls of blood during their period and this is usually not enough to cause a problem in healthy women.
+However, if your flow is heavy, prolonged, or you already have low iron or a medical condition, blood loss can contribute to anemia and dizziness.

-Other causes of dizziness are inner ear problems affecting balance (vertigo), low blood sugar, low blood pressure and heart rate, lack of sleep, stress, and heart disease.
+Other causes of dizziness are inner ear problems affecting balance (vertigo), low blood sugar, low blood pressure and heart rate, lack of sleep, stress, some medications, and heart disease.

-This article explains the why you are dizzy during period, when to be concerned and treatment options.
+This article explains why you are dizzy during period, when to be concerned and treatment options.

 What causes dizziness during period?